 Adults should engage in at least 150 minutes of moderate-intensity or 75 minutes of vigorous-intensity activity each week.

-Adults should engage in 150-300 minutes of moderate-intensity or 75-150 minutes of vigorous-intensity physical activity per week; achieving or exceeding the upper limit of 300 minutes is optimal.
+Adults are advised to get 150 to 300 minutes of moderate-intensity exercise (e.g., brisk walking, doubles tennis) per week, or 75 to 150 minutes of vigorous-intensity exercise (e.g., running, spinning, singles tennis).
+Hitting or exceeding the upper limit of 300 minutes is considered optimal.

 Consume a healthy diet, with an emphasis on plant foods.
 Choose foods and beverages in amounts that help achieve and maintain a healthy weight.
 Limit consumption of processed meat and red meat.
 Eat at least 2.5 cups of vegetables and fruits each day.
 Choose whole grains instead of refined grain products.